 On this line, over the decades the port of Trieste has been developing a traffic of valued commodities, such as coffee, tea, non-ferrous metals as aluminum and copper, listed by the London Metal Exchange and London International Financial Futures Exchange.

-To that purpose, Samer owns storage areas and warehouses to stock commodities/general cargoes/heavy lifts, distribution and logistics.
+To that purpose, the Samer Group owns and disposes of storage areas and warehouses to stock commodities/general cargoes/heavy lifts, distribution and logistics.
 According to its intended use, each area or warehouse is strategically located.

 - LME/LIFFE approved